NixOS/nix.dev/source/tutorials/packaging-existing-software.md

     "keywords": "Nix, packaging"
 ---

 (packaging-existing-software)=
 # Packaging Existing Software With Nix

 One of Nix's primary use-cases is in addressing common difficulties encountered while packaging software, like managing dependencies.

 In the long term, Nix helps tremendously in alleviating that stress, but when *first* packaging existing software with Nix, it's common to encounter missing dependencies preventing builds from succeeding.

-In this tutorial, you'll create your first Nix derivations to package C/C++ software, taking advantage of the [`nixpkgs stdenv`](https://nixos.org/manual/nixpkgs/stable/#chap-stdenv) which automates much of the work of building self-contained C/C++ packages.
+In this tutorial, you'll create your first Nix derivations to package C/C++ software, taking advantage of the [Nixpkgs Standard Environment](https://nixos.org/manual/nixpkgs/stable/#part-stdenv) (`stdenv`) which automates much of the work of building self-contained C/C++ packages.

 The tutorial begins by considering `hello`, an implementation of "hello world" which only requires dependencies provided by `stdenv`.